ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

 #### Components

-1. **GUI**: user logs into SCRTSybil web application through 3rd party authenticators.
+1. **GUI**: user logs into SCRTSybil web application through third party authenticators.
 Users will then log into their SCRT wallet, and also have at their disposal a profile and account balance.
 The front end will be built on React.js.

 2. **Restful API**: Python (Flask) + webhook framework with public APIs that can be used.
 In most cases, we will use OAuth, and in all other cases, we will use a one-time-only key.
 This environment will manage the integration among wallet, external parties, credit score module, and the smart contract compiler.